nautechsystems/nautilus_trader/docs/user_guide/core_concepts.md

 - `VALUE_IMBALANCE`
 - `VALUE_RUNS`

-The price types and bar aggregations can be combined with step sizes >= 1 in any way through `BarSpecification`.
+The price types and bar aggregations can be combined with step sizes >= 1 in any way through a `BarSpecification`.
-This enables maximum flexibility and now allows alternative bars to be produced for live trading.
+This enables maximum flexibility and now allows alternative bars to be aggregated for live trading.

 ## Account Types
 The following account types are available for both live and backtest environments;